 Why did aerial ropeways become so successful at the turn of the twentieth century?
 The main reason was that they were considerably cheaper than their alternatives, be it transport by horses and carts or transport by railroad.
 The ropeway was economical in operation and required only a minimal capital outlay.

+The investment that would be entailed in a hilly country by the necessity of making tunnels, cuttings and embarkments for a line or railway was avoided.
 A cableway could be constructed and worked on hilly ground at a cost not greatly exceeding that which would be called for on a level country.
 Rivers and ravines could be crossed without the aid of bridges.
 Gradients quite impractical to ordinary railroads could be worked with ease.

 One calculation showed that a ropeway only 1 mile (1,630 metres) long with a difference in altitude of 0.4 miles (645 meters), would require a railway of 15 miles (24 km) to reach the same point.
 Ropeways were also generally half as expensive to operate when compared to cartage by mules, horses, and oxen.